Mo-Alsehli/Embedded_Linux_NTI/Embedded_Linux/Session12_systemd_bbappend/01_bbappend.md

   ```bash
   bitbake -e <recipe-name> | grep ^PV=
   ```
-* To make it apply regardless of version, you can use a **wildcard**:
+* To make it apply regardless of version , you can use a **wildcard**:

   ```
   busybox_%.bbappend
   ```

-  The `%` symbol matches any version of the recipe.
+  The `%` symbol matches The latest version of the recipe.

 ---